AnqiAngelineWang/SOEN691/README.md

 | 2017 |   20.52%   |    38.54%   |    18.02%    |
 | 2018 |   71.09%   |    68.03%   |    -3.06%    |

-From table above we know oversample makes the F1 score of models with imbalanced data increased, but for model with good data set it only shown the side effect.
+From table above, we know oversample makes the F1 score of models with imbalanced data increased, but for model with good data set it only shown the side effect.

 **Result-Case 3**
 * Runtime comparison between Spark and Sklearn
 ![image](https://github.com/AnqiAngelineWang/SOEN691/blob/master/res/image.png)

 From the figure above, it is easy to obtain that Sklearn has a better running time performance than Spark.
 The running time test has proceeded onto the same personal laptop for comparison.
 Data sets for this project fit into the RAM.
-This result also reflected that Sklearn has better performance than Spark because Sklearn does in-memory processing[4].
+This result also reflected that Sklearn has better performance than Spark because Sklearn does in-memory processing [4].
 Spark does not have the advantages of working with the datasets under this circumstance.
 It logistically works under a distributed system and better fits with larger datasets.
 This should be the reason to explain the test results.

-IV.Discussion
+IV.
+Discussion
 ---
 In this project, we mainly conduct 3 cases to investigate the stock gain prediction and performance comparison between Scikit-learn and Spark MLlib.
 From the results of these experiments we draw the following conclusions:
 * It is possible to provide the stock gain prediction based on the finical data.
 Yet in 2014 and 2017 the data is not able not to be predicted.
 The reason may come from the other factors that not included in the data.
-Thus the F1 score related to the two years is not high.
+Thus, the F1 score related to the two years is not high.
 * The prediction performance difference between scikit-learn and Spark is not significant on the selected dataset.
 The performance among most of the selected classifiers is similar as well.
 * Scikit-learn is faster than Spark regarding the training time on our dataset on personal computers.
-* The oversampling method has a positive effect on highly imbalanced datasets(the year 2014 and 2017).
+* The oversampling method has a positive effect on highly imbalanced datasets (the year 2014 and 2017).

 Predicting a stock is worth buying or not is difficult, the correctness of the model highly depends on the training data.
 High quality or satisfied data sets are efficient to forecast future stoke trends.
-For example, the results in the year 2015 as training and predict 2016.
+For example, the results in the year 2015 as training and predicting for 2016.
 This also follows the assumption that social influences have not been considered in the model.
 For example, it could not forecast the stock trend due to COVID-19.

-The limitation of our experiments is that for case3 we only test the running performance on the local machines.
+The limitation of our experiments is that for case3 we only test the running performance on the local machine.
 In future work, we will extend our experiments to deploy on distributed infrastructure.
 And other data analysis techniques such as feature engineering and feature learning may also be explored to further improve the performance.

 Ref: